brlafreniere/crustsql/README.md

 # crustsql
-An SQL server made with Rust
+An SQL server made with Rust.

+Not exactly intended for commercial use, although in the far distant future this project could be viable for commercial purposes.

+For now, this is just a hobby project.